 As a neighbor to Yellowstone Park, Island Park has been, is, and will continue to be a targeted area for conservation by NGOs.
 They have a renewed and aggressive goal to convince private landowners to place their land into a conservation easements with partnering land trusts included in the CWCS.

 The agenda will not stop with wildlife.
 Part 2 will explain how biodiversity, ecosystems, and wetlands are used as justification to create corridors of connectivity.
-Pete, I was so honored and blessed to have known you.

 This is the second of a six part series.
 The reader is highly encouraged to go to these websites and study what is discussed in these articles in order to make an informed decision.

 Coined in 1935, ecosystem is defined as "a system, or a group of interconnected elements, formed by the interaction of a community of organisms with their environment."
 Ecosystems have different components of growing, living species.